 Most scientific camera sensors are made from silicon so it is useful to examine the properties of this element and the way that it interacts with light.

 In the high-purity crystalline form, each atom of silicon is covalently bonded to its neighbor.
 Energy greater than the band gap energy, about 1.1 eV, is required to break a bond and create an electron/hole pair.
 The wavelength of incoming light and photon absorption depth are directly related; the shorter the wavelength, the shorter the penetration depth into the silicon.

-Light normally enters the CCD through gates of the parallel register (front-illuminated CCD).
-These gates are made of very thin polysilicon, which is reasonably transparent at long wavelengths, but becomes opaque at wavelengths shorter than 400 nm.
+On a front-illuminated device, light typically enters the sensor through the gates of the parallel register.
+These gates are made of very thin polysilicon, which is reasonably transparent at long wavelengths, but become opaque at wavelengths shorter than 400 nm.
 Thus, at short wavelengths, gate structure attenuates incoming light.

-It is possible, using acid-etching techniques, to uniformly thin a CCD to a thickness of approximately 10 μm and focus an image on the backside of the CCD register where there is no gate structure (back-illuminated CCD).
-Thinned CCDs exhibit high sensitivity to light from the soft x-ray to the near-infrared regions of the spectrum.
+It is possible to uniformly thin a sensor and focus an image on the backside where there is no gate structure.
+Because of this, back-illuminated devices exhibit high sensitivity to light and make it possible to increase QE up to 95%.